Beware! Your Firewall May Not Scan 60% Of Its Traffic

 Websites with an SSL certificate, begin with https not just http.

-The HUGE PROBLEM businesses now face, is that if they don’t have a modern, more expensive firewall, then it is very likely that traffic passing between their networks and websites with SSL certificates, is completely unfiltered by the firewall.
-Many firewalls cannot scan traffic encrypted by SSL!
+If not, it is likely that traffic passing between their networks and websites with SSL certificates, is completely unfiltered by the firewall.

 How Google is Making the Internet More Dangerous for You!